Wondering how to spend your last few weeks of bar preparation in order to maximize your chance of success?

 Where is the Michigan Bar Exam Seminar held?

 We will hold the seminar at our office in Birmingham, Michigan.Our office is located at 999 Haynes, Suite 260, Birmingham, MI 48009.
-Note: If your school sponsors a seminar that you attend (that is, if you are a Wayne Law graduate or Cooley Law graduate, the seminar will be held at the school).
+Note: If your school sponsors a seminar that you attend (that is, if you are a Wayne Law graduate, a University of Detroit Mercy Law School graduate, or WMU Cooley Law graduate, the seminar will be held at the school).

-Note: We also offer online options for this course.
+Note: We also offer online options for this seminar.
 You are welcome to attend the seminar online.

 What is the cost of the Michigan Bar Exam Seminar?

 The cost is $499.99.
-Note: If your school sponsors a seminar that you attend (that is, if you are a Wayne Law graduate or Cooley Law graduate, you will also receive a discounted price.
-Please email us at firstname.lastname@example.org for details).
+Note: If your school sponsors a seminar that you attend (that is, if you are a Wayne Law graduate, a University of Detroit Mercy Law School graduate, or Cooley Law graduate, you will also receive a discounted price.
+Please email us at email@example.com for details).

 How do I sign up?